phespro/phespro/README.md

 $kernel->add(Migration1000::class, fn() => new Migration1000, ['migration']);
 ```

+Now you can execute the migrations by running `bin/console migration:apply-all` .

 ## Routing / Middlewares

 Phespro uses the router implementation of the phpleague.
 You can find the documentation here: